 We use a wide range of approches including genetics, genomics, computational biology, biochemistry and cell biology.

 Current and Future Research Projects

-1. Integration of known and novel signals at the LEAFY promoter in Arabidopsis and the Brassicaceae.
+1. Integration of known and novel extrinsic and intrinsic cues at the LEAFY locus regulatory regions.

-2. Regulation of flower development with emphasis on flower primordium initiation, meristem development and patterning.
+2. Regulation of the switch to flower formation, flower primordium initiation, flower meristem development and flower patterning.

-3. Biological roles and regulation of activity of SWI/SNF ATPases.
+3. Biological roles and regulation of SWI/SNF ATPases.